Jonny0201/DataStructure/DataStructure/Vector/Vector.md

   3\) The operator is like arrays' indexing operator, it return a reference of indexing elements.<br />

-  4\) -- 6\) The comparison operator is different from the operator of C++ Standard Template Library's vector.
+  4\) -- 7\) The comparison operator is different from the operator of C++ Standard Template Library's `std::vector`.
 I will introduce in operator `<` for example.
 For the other operators, you can analogize from operator `<`.
-Now assumed that there is a Vector named A and an another Vector named B that is going to compare with Vector A. First, the function will compare the size of two Vector, that the Vector A has a bigger size will return false as result.
-If two Vectors has the same size then will compare every element, till find a position that two Vector have a different element from each other, then compare which element.
-If Vector A's element is smaller, then return true.<br />
+Now assumed that there is a `Vector` named A and an another `Vector` named B that is going to compare with `Vector` A. First, the function will compare the size of two `Vector`, that the `Vector` A has a bigger size will return false as result.
+If two `Vector`s have the same sizes then will compare every element, till find a position that two `Vector`s have a different element from each other, then compare which element.
+If `Vector` A's element is smaller, then return true.<br />

-    > Tip : The type of Vector should support the operator then the overloading operator will work, or will make a compile error.
+    > Tip : The type of Vector should support the operator then the overloading operators will work, or will make a compile error.

-  8\) -- 9\) Only two Vectors has the same size and every position's element is identical then the operator `==` will return true, else the operator `!=` will return true.<br />
+  8\) -- 9\) Only two `Vector`s have the same sizes and every position's element is identical then the operator `==` will return true, else the operator `!=` will return true.<br />

-  10\) It is common to use the operator `bool()` in the condition statements to judge whether the Vector is empty or not.
+  10\) It is common to use the operator `bool()` in the condition statements to judge whether the `Vector` is empty or not.

 ## Function
 ```cpp